thedanzor/CSS-JS-Guide_rain_warcraft_scene/README.md

 ```

-If you are familar with HTML you will notice i do not have any mobile META tags inside my HEAD.
+If you are familar with HTML or responsive developement you will notice i do not have any mobile META tags inside my HEAD.
 At this time i am not too fussed with a mobile experience, although it will work fine on most modern devices I feel it is out-of-scope for this small guide.

 I have linked to our stylesheet which will be in **./css/** folder. called **styles.css**.

-The javascript will be inside my index.html page, but feel free to split it if you prefer.
+The javascript will be inside my index.html page itself at trhe bottom, but feel free to split it into it's own file if you prefer.
 I am loading it at bottom of my document so it knows of all elements inside my page, it also performs visually better this way depending on the size / complexity of the script when it comes to loading the page initially.

 ### Setting up the Stylesheet!